akk29/kisanmill/README.md

 ## Core App
 Core app is used to handle the authentication system of the platform.

+## Expert Corner App
+Expert Corner App is used to get the details of the zero day attack of the diseases on the crops.

 ## Shop App
 Shop is the most important app where all the features will be present.

-The list of all features are here.
+The list of all features which are present in the Application are as follow :

 * Create an auction.
 * Check all the bidding on the auction.
 * Urgent feedback system.